No doubt about it - Google Adwords is phenomenally powerful online advertising platform.

 Here’s everything you need to know about Dynamic Search Ads to get started.

-Dynamic Search Ads (DSA) are search ads that show based on the content of your site, not keywords.
+Dynamic Search Ads (DSAs) are search ads that show based on the content of your site, not keywords.
+Google essentially crawls your site, matching to search terms that are closely related to the content provided.
+The headline and the landing page are dynamically generated to match the search term.

 That’s the key difference between dynamic search ads and traditional text campaigns – you forego keywords and use your website or product feed instead.